VUEngine/VUEngine-Core/readme.md

 COMPILING ON WIN32
 ------------------

-The VBJaEngine comes bundled with VBDE (http://vbde.planetvb.com).
+The VUEngine comes bundled with VBDE <http://vbde.planetvb.com>.
 Compile by starting the VBDE build system.
-This will produce the file libvbjae.a which must be linked against the game's code.
+This will produce the file libvuengine.a which must be linked against the game's code.

 ACKNOWLEDGMENTS
 ---------------

 - David Tucker, for always being open to answer all my questions (even the silly ones).
 - DogP, for all the performance tips which really helped this project to be feasible, and for providing the code necessary to make sound support possible in the engine.

-- Christian Radke (KR155E):
-    * Co-development
-    * Engine's features and structure advisor
-    * Debugging and testing
-    * Documentation

 - RunnerPack, DanB, Dasi and all the other people in Planet Virtual Boy development forums who always are kind enough to share their knowledge.
 - ElmerPCFX, for giving access to a much better compiler through his GCC 4.7 patches, and for all the tips, suggestions and knowledge about best practices and bad practices (of which the engine was previously plagued with).
 - Libgccvb has been refactored to accommodate better to this engine, all its code is credited to its creators, Jorge Eremiev doesn't take any credit on it.

----

 V810 is a trade mark of NEC.
 Virtual Boy is a trade mark of Nintendo.

-Jorge Eremiev is in no way affiliated with either of these parties.
+Jorge Eremiev and Christian Radke are in no way affiliated with either of these parties.